 - Essential References

 This guide to claiming for in flight injuries, should contain all of the information that you need in order to understand why you cloud be eligible to make a claim, and how to proceed with one.
 We will begin this guide by giving a general overview of what in flight accidents are.
 We will then move on to look at several legal issues related to airline claims and in flight injury claims.
 This will include a discussion of your rights as an airline passenger, as well as the additional rights that disabled passengers have.
+We offer information on the airline ombudsman in the UK too.
 We will also explain what the Montreal Convention is and when it comes into play.

 The middle part of this guide takes a detailed look at some of the more common kinds of in-flight accident claims.
 This will include accidents caused by in-air turbulence, faulty seats, slips, trips or falls, the service cart, and spilt food and drinks.